 Sam Raimi’s good luck charm, Bruce Campbell, makes a cameo.
 In almost every Marvel based film, Stan Lee appears.
 Lucy Lawless shows up as a random bystander.
 The late Randy Savage appears as Bonesaw.
 A then unknown Octavia Spencer makes a tiny appearance.

-Peter’s Spider-Sense is heavily based on the “bullet time” or slow-motion sequences from “The Matrix.”
+Peter’s Spider-Sense is heavily based on the “Bullet Time” or slow-motion sequences from “The Matrix.”
 I guess the producers of the movie must’ve asked The Wachowskis some advice on how to make an effective bullet time sequence.
 Keep in mind, it was the early 2000s back when The Matrix was parodied or referenced.
+This encouraged Warner Bros. and The Wachowskis to develop sequels.
+Here’s a list of on which ones were brought up prior to the follow ups

 The First Act retells the origins of Spider-Man taken from his first appearance.

-Without giving anything away, a pivotal part parallels between real life & fiction.
+Without giving anything away, a pivotal part parallels between real life and fiction.
 New Yorkers unite to support Spider-Man.
 It’s a metaphor reflecting 9/11.
-Spider-Man represents America due to his red and blue costume, while Green Goblin represents Al Queda and terrorism.
+Spider-Man represents America due to his red and blue costume.
+Green Goblin represents Al Queda and terrorism.
 It’s not shoving it in your face, this represents a message to humanity that we Americans are not cowards, we’re strong individuals helping one innocent life to another.

-Say what you will about Nickelback, Chad Kroger sings song, “Hero.”
-It won “Best Video From A Film” at The MTV Video Music Awards.
+Say what you will about Nickelback, Chad Kroger sings the song, “Hero.”
+It won “Best Video from a Film” at The MTV Video Music Awards.
+It should’ve won an Oscar for “Best Original Song.”

 The Spider-Man theme song from the 60’s cartoon is played during the final seconds of the end credits sequence.

-Marvel took a lot of guts to mock DC Comics.
-If you’re an ultra DC fanboy, don’t be offended.
-This is just a jab to make fun of the rival due to the failure of “Batman & Robin” and Shaq’s film “Steel.”
+Marvel took a lot of guts taking a potshot at DC Comics.
+If you’re an ultra-DC fanboy, don’t be offended.
+This is just a jab to make fun of the rival due to the critical and box office failure of “Batman & Robin” and Shaq’s film “Steel.”
 Not kidding Shaquille O’ Neal was in a superhero film.

 Unamazing: Most of the Visual Effects didn’t quite live up.
 Let’s face it, the film was released in 2002, C.G.I. was still developing like a kid before it reaches adulthood.